-- Regulatory label(s)-Provide(s) regulatory information about the computer. - Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.
+- (3) Serial number - (4) Warranty period - Regulatory label(s)-Provide(s) regulatory information about the computer. - Wireless certification label(s)-Provide(s) information about optional wireless devices and the approval markings for the countries or regions in which the devices have been approved for use.